 There are various reasons why you could be spied on by your boss in the workplace:

-- Spying can help you.
+- For your protection.
 What if your boss didn't monitor you?
 That means they are not monitoring anyone else.
 So a co-worker could be getting away with something that is against company policy, or worse, illegal.
 Wouldn't you want them to get caught and the situation handled?
 That's why a boss has to spy on their subordinates.

 - Because they could be in trouble if they don't.
 Their job is on the line as well when someone under them makes a mistake.
 If one of their employees make a mistake, then it will look bad for them.
 They don't want to be in trouble as much as you don't want to be in trouble.
 So they have no choice but to spy on you.